Columbus Tech president shares how helping student can make all the difference

 Hoover announced her retirement to the college through the weekly newsletter.

 “Columbus Technical College is amazing because of the faculty and staff who live it, dream it, and build future plans for it,” Hoover wrote in the newsletter column.
 “Thank you for your support and collaboration.”

 Hoover encouraged the faculty and staff to keep working hard to benefit the students, communities and employers served by Columbus Tech.

-She said she calls the Columbus area home, has no immediate plans to relocate and will continue to invest in the community, according the the news release.
+She said she calls the Columbus area home, has no immediate plans to relocate and will continue to invest in the community, according the news release.

 What is now Columbus Tech opened it’s doors in December 1961 with 39 students, according to the school’s website.
-More than 3,100 students were enrolled there as of March, 2019, based on a previous Ledger-Enquirer story.
+More than 3,100 students were enrolled as of March, 2019, based on a previous Ledger-Enquirer story.